Leah’s ProducTea

 3 Steps to implement it

-1. The CES is best asked right after a success happened with a tool.
-A download, something was saved, do NOT interrupt the flow of the user before they completed the action.
+The CES is best asked right after a success happened with a tool.
+A download, something was saved, do NOT interrupt the flow of the user before they complete the action.

 3.2.4 Word of Mouth Coefficient